 Opt for a second-hand wedding garments and sell or donate them afterwards: Many couples wear their wedding garments once or only a few times at most.
 Choosing second-hand offers new life to a garment that took a great deal of energy to create.
-Here are several Toronto-based projects where you can donate wedding dresses: The Bride’s Project, Angels for Cuba, and Precious Angel Gowns.
+Here are several Toronto-based projects where you can purchase second hand and/or donate wedding dresses: The Bride’s Project, Vintage Bride, Angels for Cuba, and Precious Angel Gowns.

 Choose sustainable rings: As with wedding garments, the greenest option for rings is to go second-hand.
 If you want a new ring, consider artificial diamonds and lab-grown gems and bands made from alternative metals, such as titanium and tungsten.
 Fair Trade Jewelry and second hand stores offer many options.

 Recycle and compost at the venue to divert waste: ensure bins are well marked and ideally ask a volunteer to help people sort properly.

 Send out e-invitations: Emailed invitations help reduce deforestation for pulp and paper.
 Anther option is using plantable stationery that is printed on biodegradable paper.
 It has small seeds so that when discarded, it can be planted and sprout flowers.
 Check out Botanical Paper Works!